Menu

 Experiencing depression can itself cause brain fog.
 Looking at talking therapies (e.g. CBT) or antidepressants while figuring out other causes can be helpful.
 However, some people feel ‘foggier’ on antidepressants.
 I know I did.
 For many thyroid patients, their mental health improves with optimised Free T3 levels – the active thyroid hormone.

-4. Vitamin Levels
+4. Nutrient Levels

 Explore your Vitamin B12, D, iron, ferritin levels too to rule out other causes for brain fog and similar thyroid symptoms.